ozdemre/RoboND-Pick-and-Place/writeup_pick_and_place.md

 print("Theta4, theta5 and theta6 joint angles are calculated")
 print("Joint angles for eef position", str(x), "are : ", theta1, theta2, theta3, theta4, theta5, theta6)
 ```

+**9-My comments**

+Here what I have learn:
+1. Definitely use a powerful computer.
+SSD Disk, 4GB ram with 2 processors is incredibly slow, especially while screen recording.
+2. I used relatively simple and straight forward method here.
+For some operations some of the joints seem to be moving unnecessarily much, even though trajectory is on track.
+Might be related with joint limits
+3. Regarding with first 3 joints, joint configuration is always elbow up as it seem more natural to me.
+Elbow down option could be also added.
+4. For optimizing run time, code can be improved.
+There are some unnecessary calculation which slow he process down.
+As a further step this can be worked.
+Migrating the calculations to another programming language is also an option(C++)

 [//]: # (Image References)